joshgontijo/rest-client/README.md

 ```

 ### Serialization
-Before an `asObject(Class)` or a `.body(Object)` invokation, is necessary to provide a custom implementation of the `ObjectMapper` interface.
+Before using `asObject(Class)` or `.body(Object)`, is necessary to provide a custom implementation of the `ObjectMapper` interface.
 This should be done for each client.
-By default Gson is used as the default serializer, so there's no need to register any other unless you need custom configuration.
+By default Gson is used as the default serializer, so there's no need to register any other unless you want a custom configuration.
 Here's how to configure a new ObjectMapper:

 ```java